 The second ingredient is lamb meal.
 Lamb meal is considered a meat concentrate and contains nearly 300% more protein than fresh lamb.

-The third ingredient includes sweet potato.
-Sweet potatoes are a gluten-free source of complex carbohydrates in a dog food.
+The third ingredient is sweet potato.
+Sweet potatoes are a gluten-free source of complex carbohydrates in dog food.
 They are naturally rich in dietary fiber and beta carotene.

-However, peas contain about 25% protein, a factor that must be considered when judging the meat content of this dog food.
+In addition, legumes contain about 25% protein, a factor that must also be considered when judging the meat content of this dog food.

 In any case, plant-based oils like canola are less biologically available to a dog than fish oil as a source of quality omega-3 fats.

-The ninth ingredient is tomato pomace.
+The next ingredient is tomato pomace.
 Tomato pomace is a controversial ingredient, a by-product remaining after processing tomatoes into juice, soup and ketchup.

 Many praise tomato pomace for its high fiber and nutrient content, while others scorn it as an inexpensive pet food filler.